The Safety Of Tractor Trailers And Commercial Drivers Is For Us All

-When we see a tractor trailer or a company truck rolling by us, we hope that the company has done a good job insuring the safety of the rig as well as the driver.
-We need them to because there are too many of them on the roads.
+When we see a tractor-trailer or a company truck rolling by us, we hope that the company has done a good job insuring the safety of the rig as well as the driver.
+We need them to do so because there are so many of them on the roads.
 If none of the trucking companies were safety conscious, we would all be in some big trouble.

 Now, what does that mean for this article on trucking safety?
 Of course, just like in every profession, there are bad apples.
 Also, anytime there is a profit at stake, the temptation to let safety take a backseat is high.
 When the profit motive blinds a company of their ability to keep safety first, the danger rises for us all on the roadways.

 Let's Look At The Routine Truck Inspections:

 When a truck is in the yard, if there is maintenance to be done to it, we expect it to be done.
 Whether it means replacing old or worn down brakes or putting on new tires because the tread is running low, we want trucks on the road with safe equipment.
 We expect this with all drivers, but demand it with professionals because this is their job.